davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 When I first learned about p-values in this way, it made logical sense, but there was an intuitive element I was still missing.
 P-values often used to quantify statistical significance, but in our coin flipping scenario, they don't seem capable of explaining much with regards to our hypothesis that the coin is weighted.
 If they aren't explaining the error rate, why are they so important?

-After watching a pretty snappyy presentation by Jake Vanderplas on [using hacking methods](https://www.youtube.com/watch?v=Iq9DzN6mvYA) to simulate statistical methods, I decided to try to better understand the limitations and purpose of p-values by programming coin flip simulations.
+After watching a pretty snappy presentation by Jake Vanderplas on [using hacking methods](https://www.youtube.com/watch?v=Iq9DzN6mvYA) to simulate statistical methods, I decided to try to better understand the limitations and purpose of p-values by programming coin flip simulations.
 The effort was well worth it, and I now feel much better about p-values, error rates, and even probability in general.
 So keep reading, and I hope you will too.
 By using a real life experiment of our own design, we'll have a clear view of the role p-values play in determining the probabilities of outcomes.

 ## Simulating coin flips with python